-The 12 Concealed Carry (CC) guidelines and information that follow are not meant to be boring or redundant for experienced shooters, but rather to serve as a reminder and a basic, practical Checklist to help everyone go through the critical things necessary for success in CC.
+The 12 Concealed Carry guidelines and information that follow are not meant to be boring or redundant for experienced shooters, but rather to serve as a reminder and a basic, practical checklist to help everyone go through the critical things necessary for success in concealed carry.
 Sometimes things become so routine, obvious, and acceptable to us that we, therefore, neglect them or don’t focus on them because they are so familiar.
-So here is a very basic Checklist to quickly go through every now and then to resurface some of these important things they we may overlook.
-Hope it helps with your CC and safety.
+So here is a very basic checklist to quickly go through now and then to resurface some of these important things that we may overlook.
+Hope it helps with your concealed carry and safety.

 It is important to use a quality-made holster from a reputable manufacturer that is designed specifically for your carry gun.
 Yes, you can keep your gun in a nylon holster when it’s in the range bag, but use a quality, custom-fit holster for your carry gun.
 A holster made for your gun model will usually allow you to draw and secure your gun better, as well as help to make it more concealable and accessible.
 A customized holster for your specific gun model will completely cover and protect the trigger from contact with outside objects, including your trigger finger.
 A properly-designed holster made specifically for your gun will retain the gun until you intentionally draw it.
 Do not expect a $10. holster on sale for $5. to provide a reliable and comfortable carry solution for your $700 carry handgun.
 A very rough rule of thumb is to expect to spend about 10-15 percent of the cost of your handgun to purchase a reliable, safe, comfortable, and effective holster.